RigsOfRods/docs.rigsofrods.org/source/gameplay/general-faq.md

 ## Supported operating systems

-Rigs of Rods supports 64 bit Windows 7 SP1, Windows 8/8.1, Windows 10, and Linux.
+Rigs of Rods is officially supported on 64 bit Windows 7 SP1, Windows 8/8.1, Windows 10, and Linux.

 Windows XP & Vista are no longer supported as of version 0.4.8 RC5.